 All of heaven rejoices in the presence of God.
 As Kingdom heirs, we should join in the celebration of heaven before we get there.
 It is worth celebrating now.
 Joy is the nature of the Father and the chief element of the atmosphere around His throne.
 Joy is a necessity for every follower of Christ.

 “Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.” ~1 Thessalonians 5:16-18

-Rejoicing is the will of God for your life; it’s the desire of God for every believer.
+Rejoicing is the will of God for your life.
+It is the desire of the Father for every believer.
 The power of joy cannot be overestimated.
 Delighting in the Lord is an infectious way to live.
 Joy spills over into others people’s lives when we allow it to be an authentic part of our own.

-God is happy, and we live daily under his smile.
-Grace is favor, and favor means God is satisfied (Jesus did that, not us, we just benefit from it).
-God delights in us and we in him because of Jesus.
-As you learn to be thrilled by God your enjoyment in life increases; you cannot afford to be without joy.
+God is joyous, and we live daily under His smile.
+Grace is God’s favor.
+Favor means God is satisfied.
+Jesus did that, not us, yet we benefit from it.
+God delights in us and we in Him because of Jesus.
+As you learn to be thrilled by God, your enjoyment of life increases.
+You cannot afford to live without joy.

 The perspective we develop through rejoicing is our best aid to faith.
 It is the joyless areas of our lives that must be submitted to fierce examination.
 Believers everywhere need to return to joy with utmost urgency.
 Divine joy is unaffected by temporal circumstances when it becomes an orientation of the heart.
 Joy is a place of contentment, confidence, and everlasting hope.

 If joy is the atmosphere of heaven, then the environment that we reproduce here needs to reflect that.
 If we want to mirror the culture of the Kingdom then the fruit of joy—gratitude, rejoicing, celebration—is all part of the deal.